daridjcm/LifeSIM/README.md

 - **Work:** 💼 Earn money to cover your needs and achieve your goals.
 - **Bank:** 🏦 Manage your finances, save, pay debts or apply for loans.
-- **Home:** 🏠 Manage your personal well-being with options such as eating 🍽️, cooking 🍳, sleeping 🛌, bathing 🚿, dressing 👗, playing 🎮 or cleaning 🧹.
+- **Home:** 🏠 Manage your personal well-being with options such as eating 🍽️, cooking 🍳, sleeping 🛌, bathing 🚿, playing 🎮 or cleaning 🧹.
 - **Grocery:** 🛒 Buy food and other essentials, make payments 💳 and organize your resources in the fridge 🧊.
-- **Hospital:** 🏥 Visit the doctor (pay), pick up medications, download medical history documents, medical orders and prescription medications, schedule an appointment.
+- **Hospital:** 🏥 Visit the doctor (pay), pick up medications, Download your medical records, get health insurance, and schedule an appointment with your preferred doctor.
-- **Phone:** 📱 Manage your contacts, chats, calendar, schedules and more activities.
+- **Phone:** 📱 Manage your contacts, chats, calendar and more activities.

 # Technologies used